FrankvdStam/SoulSplitter/README.md

 # Installation
-Livesplit veteran?
-Just copy the files into livesplit's components folder and add SoulSplitter to your layout (it's under controls).
-Not a veteran?
 You can find detailed installation instructions with screenshots here: https://github.com/FrankvdStam/SoulSplitter/wiki/Installation

 # Contact
 Find me on discord, on the speedsouls server, or by user wasted#2747 if you have trouble setting this up or have any other questions.